Michael Yates (economist)

 Michael D. Yates (born 1946) is an economist and a labor educator, and editorial director of the socialist publishing house Monthly Review Press.
 He advocates a socialist view of economics.

 Early life and education

 Yates was born in a small coal mining town about 40 miles north of Pittsburgh, Pennsylvania.
-His grandmother worked on a barge boat as a cook and a servant for families in Manhattan, Newport and other wealthy enclaves.
+His grandmother worked on a barge boat as a cook and a servant for families in Manhattan, Newport, and other wealthy enclaves.
 His immediate family had a long history working at dangerous, unhealthy jobs in the coal mines.
-At the age of 14, his mother took a job unloading dynamite at the entrance of the coal mines.
-His mother, uncle and grandmother all suffered from severe asthma from the dust generated by the mines.
-His father suffered emphysema from inhaling asbestos and silica dust at work.

-Life for the Yates family was a difficult one, as it was for most working people.
 Yates' father worked in a large glass factory several miles away.
 The first Yates home did not have hot running water or an indoor toilet, and was owned by the mining company.
 When Michael was one year old, his parents moved the family to an old house on the farm of a family friend.
 There was now hot water but still no indoor plumbing.

 A few years later, the family moved again, to a newly built house closer to the glass factory.
-Nearly every relative, neighbor and friend Yates knew, from the mining village to the factory town, was in the working class.
-He describes in this way in his book, Can the Working Class Change the World?

-BY ANY IMAGINABLE DEFINITION of the working class, I was born into it.
-Almost every member of my extended family—parents, grandparents, uncles, aunts, and cousins—were wage laborers.
-They mined coal, hauled steel, made plate glass, labored on construction sites and as office secretaries, served the wealthy as domestic workers, clerked in company stores, cleaned offices and homes, took in laundry, cooked on tugboats, even unloaded trucks laden with dynamite.
-I joined the labor force at twelve and have been in it ever since, delivering newspapers, serving as a night watchman at a state park, doing clerical work in a factory, grading papers for a professor, selling life insurance, teaching in colleges and universities, arbitrating labor disputes, consulting for attorneys, desk clerking at a hotel, editing a magazine and books.
-I have spearheaded union organizing campaigns and helped in others.
-For more than thirty years, I taught workers in several labor studies programs, people in every imaginable occupation, from plumbers, bricklayers, postal employees, chemical workers, garment workers, and elevator operators to librarians, nurses, airline pilots, firefighters, and teachers.
-I once worked for the United Farm Workers Union, meeting campesinos and campesinas and helping them in legal disputes and collective bargaining.
+At the age of 14, his mother took a job unloading dynamite at the entrance of the coal mines.
+His mother, uncle and grandmother all suffered from severe asthma from the dust generated by the mines.
+His father suffered emphysema from inhaling asbestos and silica dust at work.

 Yates attended graduate school at the University of Pittsburgh (UP) from 1967 to 1973, although only the first two years were full-time.